Biden’s best hope for 2024 might be Donald Trump

 “It’s pretty clear that the strongest argument for Biden 2024 is a Biden vs. Trump rematch,” said Democratic strategist Joel Payne.

-In the Times poll, Biden’s approval rating hit a low of 33 percent, and it showed a majority of Democrats want someone other than him to run in 2024.
+In the Times poll, Biden’s approval rating hit a low of 33 percent, showing that most Democrats want someone other than him to run in 2024.

 Yet one top Democratic donor said the poll showing Biden beating Trump, who could announce a new run for the White House any day, is giving the president “some life at a time when he really needs it.”